rickbeeloo/mini_myers/README.md

 Simple SIMD Myers implementation to "check" whether short patterns (<=32nt) are present in a longer text with at most `k` edits.

-Mainly for [Barbell](https://github.com/rickbeeloo/barbell) as a faster pre-filter before running [sassy](https://github.com/RagnarGrootKoerkamp/sassy/)
+Mainly for [Barbell](https://github.com/rickbeeloo/barbell) as a faster pre-filter before running [sassy](https://github.com/RagnarGrootKoerkamp/sassy/), so most likely you are looking for [sassy](https://github.com/RagnarGrootKoerkamp/sassy/) instead.

 ---